arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

 - The exterior ring should not self-intersect.
 - The interior rings must be contained in the outer ring
-- Interior rings cannot overlap (or touch) with each other.
-- Rings cannot share edges, they may share vertices
+- Rings cannot share edges, they may however share vertices
-- No ring may be empty, a LineString needs at least three _distinct_ coordinates
-- Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
+- Polygon rings should follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).

 ```json